 - A new appendix on unforced truth-value assignments, invalid arguments, and Maxims III-V.

-In addition, a Companion Website offers
+In addition, a Companion Website will offer:

 - A Proof Checker